tobiasbriones/blog/entrepreneurship/hn/sar/tax/sar-hn-_-income-tax-fiscal-year-2023-2024-05-07/index.md

 must keep up to date with underlying laws since you will always have part of the liability in your operations.

+## Income Tax in Honduras

+Legal documents such as the income tax law or "Ley de Impuesto Sobre la Renta" in Spanish and the tax code provide the source to address the income tax in Honduras.

+Honduras' tax system is territorial, as stated by the tax code, article 1 Item 2 [1].

+If you need to learn about income tax, you should read the income tax law [2] and the tax code [1] that state the legal facts to apply to your inquiries or necessities.

+Always ensure to access updated versions of these legal documents.
+Old versions might be intricate to read, but the one I left in the references is easy to follow and "consolidated," so you don't have to read the original text and the updates separately.

+Recall that legal documents, such as the income law, are written in Spanish, so you should use this language while applying technicalities to avoid mistranslations or misinterpretations.

+The income tax law gives many articles, yet you may find the most popular ones more useful, mostly in the beginning.

 {% include iframe.html title = "Income Tax Diploma"
 src = "static/my-income-tax-diploma.pdf"
 %}